Informfully/Challenges/newsimages26/README.md

 ## Deadline Summary (TBD)

-* Challenge announcement: January 7
-* Release development dataset: February 1
+* Registration opening and release train dataset: February 1
 * Release test dataset: April 1
 * Runs due: May 1 (AoE)
 * Online evaluation: May 7-14 (Qualtrics)
 * Evaluation feedback: May 21
-* Working Notes Paper submission: May 31*
+* Working Notes Paper submission: May 31* (papers via EasyChair and workflows via email)
 * Review deadline: June 7**
 * Camera-ready deadline: June 14 (AoE).
-* MediaEval workshop: June 15-16, co-located with ACM ICMR 2026 (more information on the [registration website](https://multimediaeval.github.io/editions/2025), in-person or online attendance required).
+* MediaEval workshop: June 15-16, co-located with ACM ICMR 2026 (more information on the [registration website](https://multimediaeval.github.io/editions/2026), in-person or online attendance required).

 (*) We provide you with a review/feedback for your paper within one week of submission.
 Afterwards, you then have another week to prepare the camera-ready revision (exact deadlines will be communicated by the MediaEval organizers).